A definite must-see! (just 3 mins.) Was directed to this in 2020, so definitely post-2001; but kindly read below.

 Didn’t realize this page was supposed to be a memoir.
-Anyway, hard to say when exactly my mental health issues really kicked in.
+Anyway, hard to say when exactly my mental health issues kicked in.
 I guess it came in stages.
-Below are some of the people, pets, and scenes from the better times in my life – pre-2005 and in random order.
-Ironically, I have maybe 1-2 photos of people who were my closest friends for years.
-Clearly, I come from a different generation!!!
+Below are some of the people, animals, and scenes from the better times in my life, in random order.

-And soon to come is a poorly filmed video of our high school pop band, Deep-Six, which I formed with my friend V. Kindly filmed by dear friend D.
+And soon to come is a poor quality video of our high school pop band, Deep-Six, which I formed with my friend V. Kindly filmed by dear friend D.

 C. and I